cslarsen/skall/README.md

 Current Features
 ----------------
+Not much yet, but:

-Command execution. :-)
+* Command execution :-)
+* Readline support
+* A few signals caught

 Missing features
 ----------------
-It should at least handle signals and support pipe redirection.
-We'll see.
+A lot is currently missing, including:

+* Complete signaling support
+* Pipe redirection
+* Job control
+* ... and more

 Compiling
 ---------